Riiickkk/ici_template/README.md

 ## References

 [List any references or resources that you used during your project, including data sources, analytical methods, and tools.]

-The drink menu and product information used in this project were sourced from DeZheng OOLONG TEA PROJECT's official Facebook post:
+Drink menu data was sourced from the official Facebook post by DeZheng OOLONG TEA PROJECT:
-菜單 Menu 2025.
+Menu 2025 - Facebook
-The data was used solely for academic and experimental purposes.
+This information was used solely for academic and experimental purposes.

+Large language model integration was powered by OpenAI's GPT-4o API and the LangChain framework.

+Document loading and vector search were implemented using langchain-community loaders and Chroma vector database.

+Audio transcription was handled using OpenAI Whisper; text-to-speech (TTS) was implemented using gTTS (Google Text-to-Speech).

-All AI model training and interactions were conducted in a non-commercial, educational setting as part of the Introduction to AI course at National Chengchi University.
+All training, implementation, and testing were conducted in a non-commercial, educational setting as part of the Introduction to AI course at National Chengchi University.